Is it the ability to throw anyone out of their home that drives you, or just the satisfaction that you know you COULD do it? #AskJPM

 — David Dayen (@ddayen) November 13, 2013

-JPMorgan’s marketing department had a great idea – lets host a Twitter chat or “Twitter Takeover” to promote our company and rehabilitate our horrible reputation.
+JPMorgan’s marking department had a great idea – lets host a Twitter chat or “Twitter Takeover” to promote our company and rehabilitate our horrible reputation.
 It didn’t go well.

 Using the Twitter hashtag #AskJPM, JPMorgan tried convince people the Wall Street megabank wasn’t so bad afterall.
 Instead, the hashtag was quickly taken over by some of JPM’s many critics who decided to take the opportunity of having an audience with JPMorgan executives to air grievances and generally mock the bank.